AmineFouzai/WADOG2/README.md

 # WADOG
 Keystroke logging Tool (WADOG)
-<p>A Powerfull keylogger Tool for generating exploitable payloads on windows using pure python code plus third party librarys...</p>
+<p>A Powerfull keylogger Tool for generating exploitable and executable  undetectable threat payloads on windows ...</p>
+<p>#PS: threat can be detected only if the payload is based hidden console u can change the execution in code remove # from --noconsole</p>
 <hr>
 <img src="https://github.com/MedAmineFouzai/WADOG/blob/master/Captures/Capture2.PNG">
 <br>